By COLIN MCEVOY – The Express-Times

 Other service clubs have seen problems with declining volunteers.
 The Phillipsburg Area Jaycees was unable to coordinate the Phillipsburg-Easton Halloween parade this year due in part to such problems.
 The event was saved only at the last minute when the Warren County Regional Chamber of Commerce took responsibility for organizing it.
 Chamber President Robert Goltz said volunteerism has dropped in part because businesses have stopped supporting it financially.

-Editors Note: Our Uniontown, buy viagra Ohio Lions Club is still strong and growing.
+Editors Note: Our Uniontown, london viagra without prescription Ohio Lions Club is still strong and growing.
 We have added several new members during the current fiscal year and we have a few other prospects that could become members in the next few months.
 With strong support from the community we are set to be a part of the Uniontown, Ohio landscape for years to come.
 If you are interested in membership, please fill out our Membership Form